henrysky/astroNN/docs/source/neuralnets/layers.rst

 Mean and Variance Calculation Layer for Bayesian Neural Net
 ------------------------------------------------------------

+.. autoclass:: astroNN.nn.layers.FastMCInferenceMeanVar
+    :members: call, get_config

+If you wnat fast MC inference on GPU and you are using keras models, you should just use FastMCInference_.

 `FastMCInferenceMeanVar` is a layer designed to be used with Bayesian Neural Network with Dropout Variational Inference.
 `FastMCInferenceMeanVar` should be used with `FastMCInference` in general.
 The advantage of `FastMCInferenceMeanVar` layer is you can copy the data and calculate the mean and variance on GPU (if any)